Antonin-Deniau/basilisk/README.md

 <io.echo <greet_everyones_except group "Jean">>
 ```

-It feature a lib/import system and clojure.
+It features a lib/import system and clojure.

 The namespace/variable system is currently broken.